 TGaz Editor: Modify the following paragraphs starting on page 131 (line 18) as follows

-An ISTA and an RSTA may activate a secure LTF measurement exchange for Non-TB Ranging and TB Ranging that uses randomized LTF sequences in an I2R NDP and an R2I NDP refer to 11.21.6.4.6 (Secure Non-TB and TB Ranging Measurement Exchange Protocol). (#3618)
+An ISTA and an RSTA may activate a secure LTF measurement exchange for Non-TB Ranging or TB Ranging that uses randomized LTF sequences in the I2R NDPs and R2I NDPs, refer to 11.21.6.4.6 (Secure Non-TB and TB Ranging Measurement Exchange Protocol). (#3618)

 An RSTA in which dot11SecureLTFImplemented is true shall set the Secure LTF Support field in the RSNXE (#3940) to 1.
-An ISTA in which dot11SecureLTFImplemented is true shall set the Secure LTF Support field to 1 in the Ranging Parameters field in an IFTMR frame.
+An ISTA in which dot11SecureLTFImplemented is true shall include the Secure LTF subelement in the Ranging Parameters element in an IFTMR.

-If an RSTA has set the Secure LTF Support field to 1 in the RSNXE (#3940), then to request a secure LTF measurement exchange mode with the RSTA, an ISTA with dot11SecureLTFImplemented equal to true shall set the Secure LTF Required subfield in the Ranging Parameters field in an IFTMR frame to 1. (#3620)
+If an RSTA has set the Secure LTF Support field to 1 in the RSNXE (#3940), then to request a secure LTF measurement exchange mode with the RSTA, an ISTA with dot11SecureLTFImplemented equal to true shall include the Secure LTF subelement in the Ranging Parameters element in the IFTMR and set the value of the Secure LTF Required field in the Secure LTF subelement to 1. (#3620)

-If an ISTA has set the Secure LTF Support field in the Ranging Parameters field in an IFTMR frame to 1, then to assign a secure LTF measurement exchange mode with the ISTA, an RSTA with dot11SecureLTFImplemented equal to true shall IFTMset the Secure LTF Required subfield in the Ranging Parameters field in an initial Fine Timing Measurement frame to 1.
-If an ISTA has set the Secure LTF Support field in the Ranging Parameters field in an IFTMR frame to 0, the RSTA shall set the Secure LTF Required subfield in the Ranging Parameters field in an initial Fine Timing Measurement frame to 0. (#3620)
+If an ISTA has included the Secure LTF subelement in the Ranging Parameters element in an IFTMR , then to assign a secure LTF measurement exchange mode with the ISTA, an RSTA with dot11SecureLTFImplemented equal to true shall include a Secure LTF subelement in the Ranging Parameters element in an IFTMand set its Secure LTF Required field to 1. (#3620)

+If an ISTA has included the Secure LTF subelement in the Ranging Parameters element in the IFTMR, it shall

+indicate to the RSTA a request to use the optional frequency domain Tx window in the R2I NDPs by setting the R2I Tx Window field to 1, otherwise shall set it to 0; and indicate its support of the optional frequency domain Tx window in the I2R NDPs by setting the I2R Tx Window field to 1, otherwise shall set it to 0. (#5088, #5175, #5193, #5454)

-The Secure LTF Parameters field in the IFTM contains an LTF Generation SAC and a Secure LTF Counter (#2289) for the next measurement exchange in the session when any of the following conditions are met: (#3621)
+The RSTA shall include a Secure LTF Parameters element in the IFTM frame that contains an LTF Generation SAC and a Secure LTF Counter (#2289) for the first measurement exchange in the session when any of the following conditions are met: (#3621)

-— An RSTA received an IFTMR frame where the Secure LTF Required subfield in the Ranging Parameters field in the received IFTMR frame is equal to 1.
+— An RSTA received an IFTMR frame where the Ranging Parameters element included a Secure LTF subelement with the Secure LTF Required field equal to 1.